Alan Gough: Playing career

-Gough was born in Watford.
-He began his career initially as an apprentice with Portsmouth before moving to Ireland with Galway United.
-After eighteen months with Galway, he joined Shelbourne, with whom he spent five highly successful seasons.
-In the 1996 FAI Cup Final he was sent off at Lansdowne Road.
+He initially began his career as an apprentice with Portsmouth before moving on to Fulham.
+Gough moved back to Ireland to sign for Galway United in 1993.
+After eighteen months with Galway, he joined Shelbourne, where he spent five seasons.
+He was sent off during the 1996 FAI Cup final at Lansdowne Road, although Shelbourne went on to win the trophy.
+He won a second FAI Cup medal and a League Cup during his time at the club.